Join NEW YORK's

 the Lord tells my body I no longer can be.

-This is my second year running with the NYRFTF team.
+This is my third year running with the NYRFTF team.
 I love our country and all those who have fought, served, and fallen to defend it.
 This run is an opportunity for me to give thanks to those who protect us every day and those who have given the ultimate sacrifice for our freedom.

 I was introduced to NYRFTF through friends at Team RWB/Syracuse chapter.
-This will be my first year supporting the organization and I am honored to have the privilege to honor those who have made the ultimate sacrifice.
+This will be my second year supporting the organization and I am honored to have the privilege to honor those who have made the ultimate sacrifice.
 I am an Air Force veteran, retired as of December 2017.
 I spent six years on Active Duty and after a six-year break in service spent 14 years as a full-time member in the NY Air National Guard at the Eastern Air Defense Sector.
 I am currently a Junior ROTC instructor at Rome Free Academy in Rome NY.
 I have three children.
 My oldest son is graduating high school this year and his sister and brother are only a year behind.
 (Yes, twins and yes, I will have three in college at the same time.)